AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring/individual_project.md

     - Brief demo of your project
     - Results and conclusions
 2) Submitted link to a public or private GitHub repo containing your code.
 Code should be organized in the below structure.
 Be sure to include a requirements.txt file and a README.md describing the project and how to run it.
-3) Submitted link to a working, publicly accessible web or mobile interface of your application deployed on a cloud platform (e.g. GCP, AWS, Azure, Heroku, Render etc)
+3) Submitted link to a working, publicly accessible web or mobile interface of your application deployed on a cloud platform (GCP, AWS, Azure)

 ### Project repo structure
 Your project repo should be organized similar to the below structure.
 You may choose to deviate from the below (e.g. you may have more or less script files or data directories), but make sure each main component is included somewhere.
 You may also add additional files/directories if needed, e.g. dockerfile, database or html/css).

+Notes:
+- There should be no jupyter notebooks anywhere other than the 'notebooks' directory
+- If you use code that you did not write yourself, you MUST provide attribution at top of the script file to the original author and a link to their repo
+- All code should be organized in classes and functions.
+There should be NO loose code lines in any of the repo files
+- Code should be clear and commented.
+Use descriptive variable names and docstrings for all classes and functions.
+Include code comments where needed

 ```
 ├── README.md               <- description of project and how to set up and run it